thendup-tsering-tdw/tdw-scrapers/0scripts/spruce/ReadMe.txt

   Step 4: Parse the data
     Usage 'ruby parse.rb > ../../../2parsed/spruce/#{outFileName}.csv'

-    -This step will first reference the land files in the 'get' directory.
-The script will create a hash of all the records in the files within this directory having the 'Property LINC' number as a reference.
+    -This step will first reference the land files in the 'pulled' directory.
+The script will create a hash of all the records in the files within this directory having the 'PID' number as a reference.
-    -Then the script will reference the prcl files in the 'get' directory will create another hash of the Parcel data which would contain the record and its respective Legal Description also having the 'Roll' number as a reference -Finally the script will reference all the asmt files in the 'get' directory and will merge all the data in with the data from the first two hashes by linking them using the Roll and LINC numbers.
+    -Then the script will reference the prcl files in the 'pulled' directory will create another hash of the Parcel data which would contain the record and its respective Legal Description also having the 'Roll' number as a reference -Finally the script will reference all the asmt files in the 'pulled' directory and will merge all the data in with the data from the first two hashes by linking them using the Roll and LINC numbers.